luanillust/luanillustrates/_posts/2017-12-22-Hakuba-Mytata-Snow-Worries.md

 	<img src="{{ baseurl }}/assets/luantics/P013/P013JPND1311.jpg" alt="guy takes a swig at his pint of beer"/>
 </div>

 As the sun ushered in the new day, the guys left for their sole lesson, while the rest of us proceeded straight to the slopes :grimacing:.
-Up until the cable car ride up, I was feeling fine; though it didn’t take long for the nerves to kick in.
+Up until the cable car ride up, I was feeling unnerved; though it didn’t take long for them to kick in.

 <div class="imageset">
 	<div class="row">